8 Best Homeowners Insurance Companies in Connecticut 2023

 State Farm: Best Cheapest Home Insurance

-State Farm is one of the largest homeowners insurance companies in the U.S.
+State Farm is one of the largest homeowners insurance companies in the U.S., and yet, the behemoth insurer offers the cheapest rates in Connecticut.

 That’s $780 for an average rate per year for a $200k dwelling.

 Now compare that with the national average rate of $1,185, which means the company blows the competition away.
+Besides being very affordable, State Farm has many things to offer.
+It has an easy-to-access online presence.

+State Farm has a comprehensive website that allows you to get a detailed quote minutes after you fill out the online application.
 The website also allows you to manage your insurance.
 You can pay a bill, file or manage a claim, and handle most maintenance tasks either online or else on the app.
+If you’re not tech-savvy, State Farm is still easy to work with as it has a plethora of local agents across Connecticut.

 These agents can assist you in choosing the coverage that suits your needs, including upping your premium if you want to do an add-on to protect your valuables like jewelry which is not fully covered in the basic policy.

-What Makes State Farm Special?
+What Makes State Farm Stand Out?

 Members may be eligible for a free electronic component that monitors your house’s electric and alerts you to any problems before your system can cause a fire in your home.